lucaschirruINAF/SRT-Documentation/antenna.rst

 The full bandwidth for this receiver is 500 MHz (1.3-1.8 GHz).
 RF filters can be used (XXL4, XXL2 etc.) as well as additional backend filters (115, 230 or 460 MHz).

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.

+Note: for spectroscopic observations in L-band with SARDARA, only total intensity is offered.

 Calibration
 ===========